nuxeo/doc.nuxeo.com-content/src/nxdoc/rest-api/command-endpoint.md

 ### Exception

-JSON exception entities have a "`exception`" entity type and contain information about the exception, including the server stack trace.
+JSON exception entities have a `exception` entity type and contain information about the exception, including the server stack trace.

 Example: